Skip to Content

 Start by letting your Gerberian Shepsky puppy wear a leash or harness inside the house before going outdoors.

-Using the leash during play or training time when you give treats will make the pup associate the leash with positive outcomes.
+Using the leash during play or training when you give treats will make the pup associate the leash with positive outcomes

 Step 2.
 Proceed to the Outdoors

-The outdoor step in teaching your Shepsky puppy to walk on a leash is going to be challenging because the sights, smells, and sounds can be a great distraction for your pup.
+The outdoor step in teaching your Shepsky puppy to walk on a leash will be challenging because the sights, smells, and sounds can be a great distraction for your pup.

 Make your puppy’s first outdoor walks short.
 Notice any attempts to pull or lunge and use the verbal cues you have taught your puppy to draw its attention.
 Reward the puppy every time it responds to a cue.

-It would help if you stayed still any time your Shepsky puppy tried to pull the leash and give the same verbal reward and treats you use indoors any time your puppy stops pulling.
+It would help if you stayed still any time your Shepsky puppy tried to pull the leash and give the same verbal reward and treats you use indoors whenever your puppy stops pulling.

 Let’s Wrap This Up!